zio/zio/docs/overview/running_effects.md

 ## App

-If you construct a single effect for your whole program, then the most natural way to run the effect is to extend `zio.App`.
+If you construct a single effect for your whole program, the most natural way to run the effect is to extend `zio.App`.

 This class provides Scala with a main function, so it can be called from IDEs and launched from the command-line.
 All you have to do is implement the `run` method, which will be passed all command-line arguments in a `List`: